top of page

 As all items are handcrafted there may be slight variations from the splints pictured (no two swirls come out exactly the same, no two roses are exactly alike).

-Each splint is custom made to order based on the measurements, sizes, and materials chosen when the order is placed and therefore are not able to be resold, so I'm unable to accept returns or exchanges.
+Each splint is custom made to order based on the measurements, sizes, and materials chosen when the order is placed and therefore are not able to be resold, so I'm unable to accept returns or exchanges and do not provide refunds.
 All sales are final.
 Please be sure to ask any questions prior to ordering-if you're unsure of the splint type you need, what metal option would be best for your needs, if there are any concerns with sizing etc.-as I won't be able to make changes to splints after they've been made.

 However to ensure everyone has properly fitting splints I also have the most generous resizing policy in the industry to cover instances when the splints received don't fit properly, only charging for the materials in cases where splints need to be remade and direct production/shipping costs, I don't charge for my time doing the work.
 Most splints are also adjustable within about a half size smaller or larger following these Adjustment Instructions.
 This allows the splints to be tweaked for a precision fit once received, as well as if needed to accommodate the swelling issues that so many of us have.

-Additional supports cannot be added after a splint is created.
-If you find that you need additional supports after receiving your splint a new splint with the supports will need to me ordered.
+If you find that you need additional supports after receiving your splint a new splint with the supports will need to me ordered as they can't be added on after the splint has been made.

 An Important Note on Sizing